navneetprasad1311/vsd-soc-pgrm-w1/Day2/README.md

 #### **Simulation**

-Firstly, iverilog simulation of the flipflop is done, to verify its functionality
+First, the flip-flop functionality is verified using **Icarus Verilog** simulation.

 Locate the file in the `verilog_files` folder